BrandonCookeDev/youtube-view-search/README.md

 	* The amount of pages to pull back
 * -f [filter terms]
 	* The terms to filter out of the search results
+* -c [channel name]
+	* The channel name you wish all results to come from

 Examples:
 ```bash